 If no custody orders are in place AND no current custodial litigation involves the children (in which you have been served), consent by the other parent or courts are NOT required to leave the state.
 However, the remaining parent can file for divorce (91 days) and/or custody (183-184 days) in...Read more »

 My mother passed away on the halloween.
 My half siblings are pushing to sell the house within 30 days.
 I can't help but think there is something strange about the rush and the fact that they would prefer it to go into forclosure.
-Then to allow me to make the mortgage payment till it sells.
-There is...
+Then to allow me to make the mortgage payment till it sells....
 Read more »

 It depends.
 Grandparent's rights are limited versus parental rights in the US.
-If there is any adjudication involving the children (e.g. divorce w/ custody, paternity, guardianship, custody for unmarried couples, probate or dependency and neglect), grandparents have standing (ability) to make a...Read more »
+If there is any adjudication involving the children (e.g. divorce w/ custody, paternity, guardianship, custody for unmarried couples, probate or dependency and neglect), grandparents have standing (ability) to make...Read more »

 A university professor was informed by admin that allegations of "inappropriate relations" were made by a student against the professor.
 Nothing of the sort ever happened and there is no evidence that would suggest that it did.
-According to the dept chair the student made verbal allegations in a...
+According to the dept chair the student made verbal...
 Read more »

 Under Dept. of Education regulations, all schools that receive a sexual harassment/assault claim, must investigate the allegation.
 Each institution has its own procedures related to who conducts the investigation and how it is conducted (read your employee manual for details).
 During the...Read more »